monopoli

 Alberobello

 Alberobello is between the two airports, Bari and Brindisi.
-As a matter of fact, it is less than an hours drive from each.
+As a matter of fact, it is less than an hour drive from each.

 I definitely recommend renting a car.
-The area is very easy to drive around and towns are close to each other.
+The area is very easy to drive around, and towns are close to each other.

 Puglia is a wonderful region of Italy.
 You will fall in love with it, as I did.
 It is truly beautiful and unique.
 I suggest staying at least a week.
 This will allow you to see all its splendor.
 It will also let you soak up the wonderful culture and enjoy the delicious local cuisine.
-Other great towns to visit are Polignano a Mare, Lecce, Locorotundo, and Ostuni.
-Additionally, Matera (in the region of Basilicata) is amazing.

 Polignano a Mare Restaurants